 WHO publishes International Travel and Health, offering guidance on health risks travellers may encounter at specific destinations and associated with different types of travel.

-Information in this publication is readily available for personal and public non-commercial use and may be reproduced, in part or in whole and by any means, without charge or further permission from Foreign Affairs and International Trade Canada and the Public Health Agency of Canada.
+Published by Global Affairs Canada and the Public Health Agency of Canada.
+Information in this publication is readily available for personal and public non-commercial use and may be reproduced, in part or in whole and by any means, without charge or further permission from Global Affairs Canada and the Public Health Agency of Canada.
 We ask only that:

 - Users exercise due diligence in ensuring the accuracy of the materials reproduced;

-- Foreign Affairs and International Trade Canada and the Public Health Agency of Canada be identified as the source department; and
+- Global Affairs Canada and the Public Health Agency of Canada be identified as the source department; and

-- The reproduction not be represented as an official version of the materials reproduced, nor as having been made in affiliation with or with the endorsement of Foreign Affairs and International Trade Canada and the Public Health Agency of Canada.
+- The reproduction not be represented as an official version of the materials reproduced, nor as having been made in affiliation with or with the endorsement of Global Affairs Canada and the Public Health Agency of Canada.

 All information in this publication is provided on an “as is” basis without warranty of any kind, either expressed or implied.
-Foreign Affairs and International Trade Canada and the Public Health Agency of Canada make all reasonable efforts to ensure that the information contained in this publication is accurate.
+Global Affairs Canada and the Public Health Agency of Canada make all reasonable efforts to ensure that the information contained in this publication is accurate.
 The Government of Canada, as the publisher, is solely responsible for the accuracy, completeness, timeliness and reliability of any such information.
 The information, however, is subject to change at any time without notice.